OmerAttias/-Elderly-Falling-Detection-/README.md

   As a result The noise which goes behind and before the measured object's distance, will be filterd.

- - Until this point, the line was note even detected.
+ - Until this point, the line was not even detected.
  **reminder:The main goal of the previous actions was to maximize the chances to detect the correct line in the cleanest way**

   <p align="center">